 Where can I buy industrial strength weed killer?

 First and foremost, let’s clarify our emphasis on soil sterilization and weed killer safety.
 We want to distinguish the difference between our commercial weed killer products and ones that you read negative reviews about.
-Glyphosate is the primary ingredient in any weed killer product produced by what was formerly known as Monsanto, now Bayer’s, widely distributed home and commercial weed killing product.
-There has been a multi-BILLION-dollar, class action lawsuit settlement based on an enormous number of cancers and deaths related to it’s use.
+Glyphosate is the primary ingredient in any weed killer product, produced by what was formerly known as Monsanto, now Bayer.
+There has been a multi-BILLION-dollar, class action lawsuit settlement based on an enormous number of cancer cases and deaths related to its use.
 We know glyphosates get the job done for soil sterilization and killing weeds, but the hazards are far too great.
 At Continental Research, it’s not worth the risk to our customers and that’s why we don’t carry any glyphosate.
 We also don’t carry products with DDT or defoliants like agent orange.
-In many cases, we carry Low VOC formulations of products – whether it’s mandated or just for the concern for the ozone - we provide an industrial strength weed killer you can use in all 50 states.
+In many cases, we carry low VOC formulations of products – whether it’s mandated or just for the concern for the ozone - we provide an industrial strength weed killer you can use in all 50 states.

 What is the best industrial strength weed killer?